-The write() call receives three parameters from the application layer: a socket (file) descriptor, a pointer to application's data to write, the number of bytes to write to the socket.
+The write() call receives three parameters from the application layer: a socket (file) descriptor, a pointer to the application's data to write, the number of bytes to write to the socket.
 It should return the number of bytes written.
-More details about the write() call is described here: https://man7.org/linux/man-pages/man2/write.2.html
+Details about the write() call are available here: https://man7.org/linux/man-pages/man2/write.2.html